 Last year’s first gathering of the tribes was a fantastic experience.
 Ideas were bubbling, collaborations cooking, and friendships growing.
 Coming out of the event we have been creating a makerspace passport program, an ongoing communications channel on slack to support each other, workforce training and outreach programs, joint fundraising efforts and further opportunities to collaborate and get together.
 Don’t miss our 2017 Summit!

 In the afternoon of Friday, July 14th, we’ll hold a hands-on Maker Cities Keynote and Workshop bringing makers, makerspaces, educators, politicians, manufacturers, industry leaders, museums, libraries, and anyone who is part of the maker ecosystem to learn about each other, talk about partnerships & the problems that we all run into, and discuss how to leverage the maker movement to create thriving Maker Cities.
 If you haven’t had a chance yet, read the Maker Cities e-book, a practical guide to reinventing our cities.
-Joining us will be Bernie Lynch, Executive Director of Made Right Here, to talk about programs they’ve grown under a grant from the US Department of Labor for workforce development in makerspaces.
+Joining us will be Dorothy Jones-Davis, Executive Director of the Nation of Makers, and Bernie Lynch, Executive Director of Made Right Here, to talk about programs they’ve grown under a grant from the US Department of Labor for workforce development in makerspaces.
 Friday will be a unique opportunity for leaders across the maker ecosystem to work together in leveraging makerspaces, creative districts, small business and economic development initiatives to strengthen making across the Rocky Mountain Region.

 Saturday and Sunday is a gathering of the global makerspace community to discuss topics such as RFID tracking, makerspace IoT, an ambassador program between makerspaces, membership practices and more.
 While the highlight of the weekend will be the time spent learning from each other, we will also be pleased to have special presentations including Keynote speakers in innovation and making.
-Saturday sessions will be located in the Venue at Library21c and on Sunday we will gather at the Ivy Wild School for discussions at tables, in their auditorium, in Tech Trucks…a way to guide your own learning with others in an informal format.
+Saturday sessions will be located in the Venue at Library21c and on Sunday we will gather at a creative space to guide your own learning with others in an informal format.

 There were be multiple opportunities to network during the Summit, but we are organizing two evening events to get out and have some fun together.
 Friday evening we will have a fun happy hour including an Art Walk with maker creatives hosted by the Colorado Springs Downtown Partnership.
 The Art Walk will be ticketed separately at $25 per person and also available to non-Summit attendees.
 On Saturday evening the Manitou Art Center will host us in their space with a Barbeque Dinner.
 The dinner will be included in the price of a weekend Summit ticket.